JuliaAI/LearnAPI.jl/docs/src/index.md

 training methods also return a `report` component, for exposing byproducts of training different from learned parameters.
 Similarly, all operations also return a `report` component (important for models that do not generalize to new data).

-Models can be supervised or not supervised, can generalize to new data observations, or not generalize.
-To ensure proper handling by client packages of probabilistic and other non-literal forms of target predictions (pdfs, confidence intervals, survival functions, etc) the output of `predict` and `predict_joint` can be flagged appropriately; see more at "target" below.

 ## [Scope and undefined notions](@id scope)